Themes

 Overriding rendering views (cshtml)

 There are two ways to override the rendering of the email.
-If you look into App_Plugins/NewsletterStudio/Themes/Default/Views you should see all views that are involved in the rendering.
+A good starting point is to look at the views from the default theme.

 It's possible to override: